reposense/RepoSense/docs/UserGuide.md

 - Group : Checkbox.
     - If checked, authors that have contributed to the same repository and branch will be displayed next to each other.
     - This overrides the sort function.
-- Search : Filters the author and repository by keywords.
-    - Multiple keywords can be used, separated by spaces.
-    - The keywords are logically connected with OR operators.
 - Bookmark :
     - The URL changes according to the toolbar configuration.
     - You can restore your settings by bookmarking the url (using browser functionality) for revisiting later.